DaftLimmy-zz/TwitchPopups/README.md

 ## ADVANCED: ADD CUSTOM HANDLERS
 If you want to add your own handlers, you will need to understand JavaScript and the tmi.js library.
 There are a few extra things to consider.
-1. Do you want is to fire based on a !command?
+1. Do you want it to fire based on a !command?
 2. Do you want it to fire on every chat?
 3. What security should prevent the handler being fired? e.g mod only, spotlight only etc.
 4. What should the handler do?